justuravgcoder/Confused-GPT/README.md

 # Installation
 Use any python IDE of choice and run the following installation commands in the terminal to get the libraries up and running:

-COLAB : !pip -q install langchain huggingface_hub transformers sentence_transformers accelerate bitsandbytes
+COLAB : '''shell !pip -q install langchain huggingface_hub transformers sentence_transformers accelerate bitsandbytes  '''

 VSCODE : pip install langchain huggingface_hub transformers sentence_transformers accelerate bitsandbytes